 “Sure, dude,” Muhammad said.
 “What’s up?”

 “You know what you said about me not laughing?
 You’re right.
 I used to have a sense of humor, but…” Hassan gazed at the dark street.
 “Well, life shut it down.
 I’m trying to get back to the person I used to be, but it’s hard.
 And I appreciate you, Muhammad, because when I’m around you I feel normal again.
 So jazak Allah khayr, may Allah reward you for that.
 And I’m glad to get to know you too, Jamilah.
 I’ve been wanting to meet you properly, but it’s hard for me to approach people.”

 Jamilah was stunned.
 The words were not what she would have expected to come out of Hassan’s mouth.
 She was beginning to realize that she had misunderstood this powerful man.
 She had thought him arrogant, but at this moment he seemed more vulnerable than any man she’d met.

-“It's the only thing I could think of to rhyme with Arab.”
+“It’s the only thing I could rhyme with Arab.”

 Jamilah felt like a voyeur, witnessing this moment of candor between the two men, but she said, “It’s alright, Hassan.
 I appreciate you helping me out today.
 But would you really have cut off that gangster’s thumb?”

 “Whatever!
 I saw the look on your face.
 You were going to kill that guy.”